WhitelistVideo

 Problem 1: The Content Is Too Young

-What parents report:
+What parents are seeing:

 — Jennifer M., parent of a 6th grader

-The gap is real:
+The gap is obvious:

 Problem 2: No Middle Ground Exists